What's the Advance Premium Tax Credit and How Does It Work?

 The advance premium tax credit goes toward your health insurance premium — what you pay each month to maintain your health coverage.

 You can apply the tax credit to Blue Cross Blue Shield of Michgan's bronze, silver, gold and catastrophic plans.
-Here's what else you need to know about the premium tax credit.
+Here's what else you need to know about how the advance premium tax credit works.

 If you can answer yes to all these questions, you may be eligible for the premium tax credit.